 Open up a PowerShell console and copy/paste the code below.
 Be sure to edit the values for the

 SmtpServer parameters.
-Depending on how you configured the IIS SMTP relay server above, you can use either example below to test a non-TLS or TLS setup.
+Depending on how you configured the relay server above, you can use either example below to test a non-TLS or TLS setup.

-In this article, you've learned how to set up an IIS SMTP relay server.
+In this article, you've learned how to set up an IIS SMTP relay server for recipient email delivery from Office 365.
 We covered setting up both a non-TLS and TLS SMTP server using a combination of the GUI and PowerShell.
 We then tested our setup using PowerShell to confirm all is well.

 - Send-MailMessage: The PowerShell Way to Send Email